 Progress accelerated in the 1800s, the most commonly referenced industrial revolution, sparked by electricity and railroads.
 Wrought iron structures improved, allowing the invention of high-rise buildings.
 Some advancements included the use of brick casing to protect the iron structures from heat caused by potential fires, and foundations filled with concrete to support the heavier loads.
 Electric elevators allowed for easy transportation through buildings, and daylight could be supplemented by electric light.
 Internal-combustion engines manufactured power the construction trade had yet to see.

-With continued advancements in high-rise construction and architecture, modern building practices are complex.
+With continued advancements in high-rise construction and architecture, modern building practices are complex but still call back to construction throughout history.
 Critical construction roles and areas include the following:

 As the practical and technical details of construction have been refined over the centuries, today’s construction focuses on the comfort of its structures’ occupants.
 Interior function and aesthetic are valued more than ever, widening the construction industry to include principles of design.
 Additionally, indoor plumbing and electricity can be considered a subfield of construction because of how critical they have become to the design, value, and function of a structure.

-As style and mastery evolves, the construction field will do the same, allowing individuals in the field to explore areas of interest and provide the best interior and exterior structures for their customers.
+As style and mastery evolves, construction history will do the same, allowing individuals in the field to explore areas of interest and provide the best interior and exterior structures for their customers.